theosaulus/BML-horseshoe-prior/README.md

 python run.py regressor=random dataset=mean --config-name=my_config_name
 ```

-Advice : create an alias for the command above this.
 # Regressors
 The algo tag should correspond to a configuration in ``configs/regressor/`` where you can specify the regressor and its hyperparameters.